Vinberg pairs and Higgs bundles: Introduction

 Our mission in this paper is two-fold.
-On the one hand we review several previous results put in the larger context of Vinberg's theory of $\theta$-pairs, and on the other, we report on ongoing joint work with Miguel Gonz\'alez \cite{garcia-prada-gonzalez}, where we address some general issues regarding the geometry of moduli spaces of cyclic Higgs bundles associated to general Vinberg $\theta$-pairs.
+On the one hand we review several previous results put in the larger context of Vinberg's theory of $\theta$-pairs, and on the other, we report on ongoing joint work with Miguel Gonz\'alez, where we address some general issues regarding the geometry of moduli spaces of cyclic Higgs bundles associated to general Vinberg $\theta$-pairs, and in particular the role of the Toledo invariant in this context \cite{garcia-prada-gonzalez}.

-In Section \ref{vinberg-pairs} we first recall the notion of $\Z/m$-grading of a semisimple complex Lie algebra $\lieg$, and give some examples.
+In Section \ref{vinberg-pairs} we first recall the notion of $\Z/m\Z$-grading of a semisimple complex Lie algebra $\lieg$, and give some examples.
 In addition to the case of involutions, we also describe for $G=\SL(n,\C)$, the case defined by a cyclic quiver.
-We then define the notion of Vinberg $\theta$-pairs, associated to a $\Z/m$-grading determined by an order $m$ automorphism of a semisimple complex Lie group $G$, and describe some of the main ingredientes of Vinberg's theory.
-A crucial one is a Chevalley type restriction theorem for the action of $G^\theta$ on any $\lieg_i$ appearing in the $\Z/m$-grading of $\lieg$, for which there is a Cartan subspace and a little Weyl group, generalizing the original Chevalley theorem for the action of $G$ on $\lieg$ and the symmetric pair case proved by Kostant--Rallis.
+We then define the notion of Vinberg $\theta$-pairs, associated to a $\Z/m\Z$-grading determined by an order $m$ automorphism of a semisimple complex Lie group $G$, and describe some of the main ingredientes of Vinberg's theory.
+A crucial one is a Chevalley type restriction theorem for the action of $G^\theta$ on any $\lieg_i$ appearing in the $\Z/m\Z$-grading of $\lieg$, for which there is a Cartan subspace and a little Weyl group, generalizing the original Chevalley theorem for the action of $G$ on $\lieg$ and the symmetric pair case proved by Kostant--Rallis.
 Of course this is the key for the definition below of a Hitchin map for the moduli spaces of $(G^\theta,\lieg_i)$-Higgs pairs.
 We also review some facts studied in \cite{garcia-prada-ramanan} about the parametrization of finite order automorphisms of $G$ up to conjugation by inner automorphisms, and the relation to real forms of $G$ in the involutive case.
 We finish the section recalling the notion of quasi-split real form and proposing a possible notion of quasi-splitness in the higher order case.

 In Section \ref{vinberg-higgs} we define Higgs bundles over a compact Riemann surface associated to Vinberg $\theta$-pairs $(G^\theta,\lieg_i)$, defined by an order $m$ automorphism $\theta$ of a semisimple complex Lie group $G$.
 A particular case are $G$-Higgs bundles obtained when $m=1$, and hence $\theta$ is the identity automorphism.
 After recalling the appropriate stability criteria we define the moduli spaces of $(G^\theta,\lieg_i)$-Higgs pairs.
 We then review work in \cite{garcia-prada-ramanan} showing that there is a finite map from the moduli space $\cM(G^\theta,\lieg_i)$ of $(G^\theta,\lieg_i)$-Higgs pairs to the moduli space $\cM(G)$ of $G$-Higgs bundles, whose image is in the fixed point subvariety for an action on $\cM(G)$ depending on $\theta$ and $\lieg_i$ of a cyclic group of order $m$.
 The $G$-Higgs bundles in the image of this map are known as cyclic Higgs bundles, and have been extensively studied (see for example \cite{baraglia,collier,dai-li,garcia-prada-2007,garcia-prada-ramanan,labourie,simpson3}).
 We finish the section recalling the non-abelian Hodge correspondence and explaining for which moduli spaces of $(G^\theta,\lieg_i)$-Higgs pairs one may have such correspondence.